MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsSetProcessCallback.md

 ## Description

-Registers a callback function to receive notifications for a process in a compute system, see [sample code](./ProcessSample.md#SetProcessCallback)
+Registers a callback function to receive notifications for a process in a compute system.

 ## Syntax